jdbrandon/goC/README.md

-This is a very simple example about using c and go together
+Using c and go together
 ===========================================================

+This is intended to be a simple example about how to use go to call c functions and handle thier results